-- · Our common stock may be delisted from The Nasdaq Capital Market if we cannot regain compliance with Nasdaq's continued listing requirements. - · If we sell securities in future financings stockholders may experience immediate dilution and, as a result, our stock price may decline. - The price of our securities may be volatile, and you could lose all or part of your investment.
-Further, we do not know whether an active, liquid and orderly trading market will sustain for our securities or what the market price of our securities will be and as a result it may be difficult for you to sell your shares of our securities. - · Shares of our common stock that have not been registered under federal securities laws are subject to resale restrictions imposed by Rule 144, including those set forth in Rule 144(I) which apply to a former "shell company." - · Sales of our currently issued and outstanding stock may become freely tradable pursuant to Rule 144 and sales of such shares may have a depressive effect on the share price of our common stock.
+- Our Common Stock may be delisted from The Nasdaq Capital Market if the Company cannot maintain compliance with Nasdaq's continued listing requirements. - If the Company sells securities in future financings stockholders may experience immediate dilution and, as a result, our stock price may decline. - The price of our securities may be volatile, and you could lose all or part of your investment.
+Further, the Company does not know whether an active, liquid and orderly trading market will continue for our securities or what the market price of our securities will be and as a result it may be difficult for you to sell your shares of our securities. - · Shares of our Common Stock that have not been registered under federal securities laws are subject to resale restrictions imposed by Rule 144, including those set forth in Rule 144(I) which apply to a former "shell company." - Sales of our currently issued and outstanding stock may become freely tradable pursuant to Rule 144 and sales of such shares may have a depressive effect on the share price of our Common Stock.